couchbaselabs/cbl-template-app-maui-todo/Capella.md

 - For the App User Name enter: `demo2@example.com`
 - For the App User Password enter:  `P@ssw0rd12`

+> [!WARNING]
+> The password is set to `P@ssw0rd12` for demonstration purposes.
+This password is in this document, which means anyone on the internet will know it.
+You should use a more secure password for your application.
+>

 ## Get App Endpoint Connection Information